jadab2/Bootcamp_Oct2019/README.md

 # Bootcamp_Oct2019
-Repo for GH Bootcamp in October 2019
+Repo for GH Bootcamp in October 2019.
+This took place on 07 Oct.